V1Kin9/Linux_QUICK_START/README.md

 $ make
 ```

+#### Add the path to system environment

 Add the installation path of toolchain to the system environment:

 ```
 $ export PATH=$(PATH):/path/you/want/to/install/bin
 ```

-P.S.
-I suggest you to add the *toolchain path* to the system environment by adding it to the ~/.bashrc
+>  I suggest you to add the *toolchain path* to the system environment by adding it to the ~/.bashrc
+>
+> So that it will be convenient to compile next time